northox/openbsd-apu2/README.md

 The APU2 is a fanless board with 4x 1Ghz CPUs and 4GB of RAM (AMD GX-412TC SOC, amd64 intruction set) - quite capable.
 Well, actually it's totally overkill for a router but anyway, it's still cheaper then the alternatives.
 Oh and it use an open source firmware: [coreboot](https://www.coreboot.org).
 ![front panel open top](https://raw.githubusercontent.com/northox/openbsd-apu2/master/front-open.jpeg)

+It's stable.
+We've been using it for a few months now and had very few hiccups.
+The biggest limitation is the support for 802.11n and ac.

 ## Why?
 Well frankly, we were tired of unreliable, inpotent routers with unknown (crappy) security posture.
 Our objective was to setup this thing once and forget about it - not a techy-powertrip.

 ## Instructions
-- The APU2 is setup as such and cost 245$can:
+- The APU2 is setup as such and cost 245$cad:
   - board: [apu2c4](http://pcengines.ch/apu2c4.htm) - 4x 1Ghz, 4 GB RAM, 3 1000baseT, 2 USB, 1 SATA, 2 mPCI, etc
   - wifi: [wle200nx](http://pcengines.ch/wle200nx.htm) - A B G N*, 2 antenna
   - hd: [msata16d](http://pcengines.ch/msata16d.htm)